swapUniba/mmfairec/README.md

 | Textual features | MiniLM (384-d) |
 | Visual features | ViT (768-d) |

-The multimodal features are sourced from Spillo et al. (RecSys 2025).
+The multimodal features are sourced from the paper [See the Movie, Hear the Song, Read the Book](https://dl.acm.org/doi/10.1145/3705328.3748162) (RecSys '25).
 The sensitive attribute used for fairness evaluation is **gender**.

 The dataset files are located under `dataset/mm_ml1m/` and follow the RecBole atomic file format.